Man rides on back of big rig for over 100 miles, through 2 states, troopers say - NewsBreak

 His journey started in Wichita, Kansas, and he was finally caught in Logan County, Oklahoma.

-It was a distance of well over 100 miles at highway speeds before other drivers were able to get the tractor-trailer to pull over.What you need to know: REAL ID requirements in Oklahoma
+It was a distance of well over 100 miles at highway speeds before other drivers were able to get the tractor-trailer to pull over.Man ‘happy to be arrested’ for pleasuring himself in his car in Martinez

 “It’s good that we were able to get him stopped and keep that man that was on the back of that safe because that could have been a fatal mistake,” said trooper Eric Foster, with the Oklahoma Highway Patrol.